qmk/qmk_firmware/keyboards/massdrop/alt/keymaps/urbanvanilla/readme.md

 I have left the debounce settings and instead changed

-    wait_us(1); //Delay for output to 20 instead of 1 which works for other keyboards as I was getting lots of keyboard chatter on all keys previously.
+    wait_us(1); //Delay for output to 40 instead of 1 which works for other keyboards as I was getting lots of keyboard chatter on all keys previously.
+20 seemed to still let key chatter go through.
 Seems to be working well since.